Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/the-four-language-pathways/essay.md

 **A developmental model of language, literacy, and signed-language writing**

-This paper is the opening model paper of the `Sutton SignWriting Language and Literacy Research` series.
+This paper is the opening model paper of *Sutton SignWriting Language and Literacy Research*.

 It grows out of the public foundations argument in *Language Without Sound*, but it does not replace that piece.